ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 protection  with per-packet Message Authentication Codes.
 (This protocol obsoletes TCP MD5 "signature" options specified in {{RFC2385}}.)
 One prime use case of TCP-AO is for protecting BGP connections.
 Similarly, AH adds per-datagram authenticity and adds similar replay protection.
-Despite these improvements, neither protocol see general use and lack critical properties important for emergent transport security protocols: confidentiality, privacy protections, and agility.
+Despite these improvements, neither protocol sees general use and both lack critical properties important for emergent transport security protocols: confidentiality, privacy protections, and agility.
 Thus, we omit these and related protocols from our survey.